British Columbia Hockey League: Expansion into Alberta

 On January 20, 2024, the league announced that five teams from the Alberta Junior Hockey League would join the BCHL in the 2024-25 season, namely, the Blackfalds Bulldogs, Brooks Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints.
 In the interim, it was decided that the five Alberta-based teams would play out the rest of the 2023-24 season as a separate division under the aegis of the BCHL, and that there would be a year-end competition with the winner of the Alberta-based teams playing the winner of the BC-based teams.
 Beginning in the 2024–25 BCHL season, the five Alberta-based teams, along with the Cranbrook Bucks, will form the East division of the Interior conference.
 The Prince George Spruce Kings, who previously were in the Interior Conference, moved to the Coastal Conference's East division.

 VIJHL affiliation

-Beginning in 2024–25, the league will have an affiliation agreement with the Vancouver Island Junior Hockey League (VIJHL).
-Following the announcement of the agreement, some BCHL owners acquired an ownership stake in VIJHL clubs.
-However, sources reported that there will be no club-specific affiliations, and that BCHL teams will be allowed to call players up from, or send players down to, any VIJHL team.
+In 2024–25, the league entered into an affiliation agreement with the Vancouver Island Junior Hockey League (VIJHL).
+Following the announcement of the agreement, some BCHL franchises acquired an ownership stakes in VIJHL clubs.
+However, sources reported that there would be no club-specific affiliations, and that BCHL teams will be allowed to call players up from, or send players down to, any VIJHL team.